 First-Year Composition | August 2015 to May 2016

-As a graduate teaching associate, I taught one section of first-year composition each semester in the academic year, which included drafting lesson plans, developing coursework, conducting rhetorical lectures, and evaluating assignments.
+As a graduate teaching associate at West Virginia University in Morgantown, WV, I taught one section of first-year composition each semester in the academic year, which included drafting lesson plans, developing coursework, conducting rhetorical lectures, and evaluating assignments.

 Editing Panel | August 2013

-After I completed a major, honors-length undergraduate editing project, I was invited to speak on a panel of three editors to a group of twenty editing students about the project and my work processes.
+After I completed an honors-length undergraduate editing project, I was invited to speak on a panel of three editors to a group of 20 editing students about the project and my work processes.

-Part of my responsibilities as a Professional Writing and Editing Intern at the Appalachian Prison Book Project (APBP) include managing the nonprofit's Twitter and Instagram accounts.
+Part of my responsibilities as Social Media Manager at the Appalachian Prison Book Project (APBP) include managing the nonprofit's email, Twitter and Instagram accounts.
 Since I started implementing a social media strategy, APBP has gained 41.5% more Twitter followers and 40% more Instagram followers.
+I also maintain the APBP website, updating the content to meet search engine optimization (SEO) standards and creating new content.

 Council of Editors of Learned Journals | September 2016 to January 2018